stratis-storage/stratis-docs/content/stratis-rootfs.md

 `/dev/stratis/[STRATIS_SYMLINK] [MOUNT_POINT] xfs defaults,x-systemd.requires=stratis-fstab-setup@[POOL_UUID],x-systemd.after=stratis-fstab-setup@[POOL_UUID]`

-The absense of `nofail` here is due to the fact that `nofail` causes the boot to proceed prior to a successful mount.
+The absence of `nofail` here is due to the fact that `nofail` causes the boot to proceed prior to a successful mount.
 This means that passphrase prompts will not work properly, and most users will want critical system partitions to be mounted successfully or else have the boot fail.